andlaurentino/nvim/CHEATSHEET.md

 `<C-u>` = Jump up <br/>
 `<C-d>` = Jump down <br/>

+`zz` = Move the current line to the middle of the screen

 #### Horizontal

 `f[any char]` = find next character in same line <br/>